ayamkv/chainsaw-old/README.md

 after it uploads, the file is in dropbox so it needs to download 'current.dat' and edit(update) it with incremental +1 and upload it to dropbox. it's used to know we're we are at the moment too.

+*the only main files are app.py other .py app is just me practicing before i implement it.